 Supportive Luxury in a Memory Foam Mattress

-Copia has been a Tempflow model for a long time, at least since before 2011 when it was named in a magazine article.
+The Copia Mattress has been a Tempflow model for a long time, at least since before 2011 when it was named in a magazine article.
 It is one of four 11” high memory foam mattresses in this brand – the other current models are 9” high.
-Tempflow describes the medium-firm Copia as being luxury like the plush Eros, but more supportive, like the 9” Selene.
-However, Selene is firm, while it is the 9” Flexia which is also medium-firm.
+Tempflow describes the medium-firm Copia Mattress as being luxury like the plush Eros Mattress, but more supportive, like the 9” Selene Mattress.
+However, the Selene Mattress is firm, while the 9” Flexia Mattress is medium-firm.

 As with most Tempflow mattresses, Copia has three foam layers: Comfort Layer, Support Layer, and Support Base (which is also the Channeled Airflow Layer).

 The outer cover and the fire sock are the same as on all the other Tempflow models.
 The cover fabric is a thick, soft knit of a blend of polyester (56.4%), bamboo-sourced rayon (43%), and Lycra (0.6%).
 It is peppered with numerous knitted-in micro-vents, which are part of the Airflow Transfer System (see below).
 This cover is zippered for removal and cleaning.

 The fire sock protects the foam from flames without using toxic chemicals.

 This layer and the next are ventilated as part of the Airflow Transfer System (covered below).

 The comfort layer of Copia is 1” of SD™ Ultra-Plush Biogreen®.
 This is 5-lb. memory foam, so it’s not natural to think of it as plush, let alone ultra-plush.
 However, this version of the foam has been engineered to increase its pressure sensitivity without sacrificing its more durable density, and it is the pressure sensitivity which makes it plush.